 Adult Day Services

-While many seniors are able to and want to live in their own homes or with relatives, it can sometimes be isolating, especially if you’re living alone or the family members you live with work during the day.
-Adult day care services are designed to help fight solitude and loneliness.
-And, adult day care centers also give in-home caregivers a short break.
+While many seniors are able to and want to live in their own homes or with relatives, it can sometimes be isolating, especially if you’re living alone or family members work during the day.
+Adult day services are designed to help fight solitude and loneliness.
+They also give in-home caregivers a short break.
 Most locations offer half-day and full-day options, and most are flexible with how often a senior comes.

 What to Look For

-Adult day care services are often located in community centers, churches or synagogues, or within senior living communities.
+Adult day services are often located in community centers, churches or synagogues, or within senior living communities.
 These locations provide social engagement in addition to meals, activities and health care services.
-Each location will be a little different but there are some services that most will have:
+Each location will be a little different but most will have the following services:

 - Nutritious meals.
 Depending on how long you’re staying, most locations offer breakfast and lunch, as well as healthy snacks.
 Most also welcome seniors bringing their own snacks or favorite beverages.

 - Personal care.
-Adult day care services usually can help with personal hygiene, bathing and grooming.
-There is always help using walkers, wheelchairs, or other assistive devices.
+Adult day services usually can help with personal hygiene, bathing and grooming.
+They can also help with the use of walkers, wheelchairs, or other assistive devices.